-Backyard composting at home is the process of recycling organic material into rich soil.
-It’s great for your garden and making your own can be a rewarding challenge!
+Backyard composting at home is the process of converting organic material into rich soil yourself.
+Compost is great for your garden and making your own can be a rewarding challenge!

 Compost by color